Free-Software-Melbourne/Commons-Clause/slides/commons1.md

-## F/LOSS, Creative Commons and the Digital Commons
+## F/LOSS, Creative Commons And The Digital Commons
 <hr />

 ### Pioneers Of Digital Commons